 Diet

-In addition to hunting, Japanese sea nettles can use a passive feeding strategy known as filter feeding.
+They capture the prey by using tentacles and oral arms then bring it to the mouth.
+In addition to hunting, they use a passive feeding strategy known as filter feeding.
 This process allows plankton and other small organisms to flow through the tentacles and into the mouth of the jellyfish.

 Reproduction

-During the polyp stage, Japanese sea nettles reproduce asexually through budding.
+During the polyp stage, reproduction takes place asexually through budding.
 In this process, a new jellyfish is formed from a tiny bud that grows from the polyp’s body.
 The new jellyfish will eventually break free from the polyp and enter the medusa stage.

 Threats

-Despite their impressive stinging defense and the ability to go through symmetrization, Japanese sea nettles face various threats.
+Despite their impressive stinging defense and the ability to undergo symmetrization, these creatures face various threats.
 Some are natural, while others are human-induced.

-- Climate change: Changes in ocean currents, temperatures, and acidity levels can impact the distribution and abundance of Japanese sea nettles.
+- Climate change: Changes in ocean currents, temperatures, and acidity levels can impact their distribution and abundance.
 Warmer water temperatures can lead to larger blooms of jellyfish.
 However, changes in ocean currents can displace them from their natural habitats.

 - Overfishing: Overfishing small fish, such as anchovies and sardines, can reduce the amount of food available for Japanese sea nettles, leading to a decline in their population.
 This can also disrupt the natural food chain and cause ripple effects throughout the ecosystem.